belle2/basf2/analysis/doc/Variables.rst

 ~~~~~~~~~~~~~~~~~~~~~

 .. warning::
-    On order to populate these variables, you need to run the Orca kinematic fitter.
+    In order to populate these variables, you need to run the Orca kinematic fitter.
 I.e.

     .. code-block:: python